horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 ## 3. Private Key Generation

-When you first setup a non-custodial wallet app, the code powering the wallet app randomly generates a secure Private Key for you.
+When you first setup a non-custodial wallet app, the code powering the wallet app randomly generates a secure private key for you.
 For the private key to be truly secure it's important for a wallet app to generate a private key which is truly random.

-If it's not random it's potentially not as safe.
+>_**If the private key generated by a non-custodial wallet is not random then the wallet is not safe.**_

 That's one of the reasons why non-custodial wallets keep the code open.
-Third-party engineers can then analyze the code and check whether the wallet app generates private key correctly.
+Third-party engineers can then analyze the code and check whether the wallet app generates the private key correctly.

 There are websites like [WalletScrutiny.com](https://walletscrutiny.com) which exist to ensure wallets published on Google Play in fact use the same code as the code publicly shared with the community.

->_**If the private key generated by a non-custodial wallet is not random then the wallet is not safe.**_

-There are well documented manuals for engineers describing how to do that on a platform on which the wallet is built for.
-Any good non-custodial wallet app is built in accordance with those standards.
+Any good non-custodial wallet app generally engineered in accordance with the publicly documented security guidelines and standards.

 ## 4. One Key, Many Coins

-So, now you know what a private key is and how it's generated.

 Another essential aspect, a single private key can be used to control balances for multiple cryptocurrencies.
-When using such key the wallet apps can locate the balances for all supported cryptocurrencies.
+When using such key the wallet apps can automatically locate the balances for all supported cryptocurrencies.

-For instance, when creating the wallet on [Unstoppable wallet](https://unstoppable.money) user gets a single private key for 5 cryptocurrencies:
+For instance, when creating the wallet on [Unstoppable wallet](https://unstoppable.money) the user gets a single private key for 5 cryptocurrencies:

 - Bitcoin
 - Dash